Djeeb/cuda-tests/projects_pytorch/nnet_from_scratch/README.md

 # Implementing a neural net from scratch using libtorch data structure (on MNIST)
 The aim of this section is to describe step by step how to implement a 1-layer simple neural network using SGD on both mathematical and coding side.
 It will be trained on MNIST database for illustration.
-You can check `nnet_from_scratch.cpp` to look at the whole code.
+You can check `nnet_from_scratch.cpp` to look at the whole code and check how `nnet` class is precisely implemented.

 - Choice of neural network model
 - Implementing our neural network